Murder of Joanne Witt: Trial

 Tylar Witt accepted a deal before the case went to trial.
 In return for a guilty plea and her testimony against Colver, her charges would be reduced from first degree murder to second degree murder, in turn reducing her prison term from 25 years to life to 15 years to life.

-At trial, both admitted to having planned the crime together, but each accused the other of performing the murder.
+At trial, they admitted to having planned the crime together, but each accused the other of performing the murder.
 During opening statements, delivered on May 17, 2011, prosecutor Lisette Suder claimed Colver to be solely guilty of the murder, while Colver's attorney Dain Weiner said Colver had merely claimed guilt in order to protect Tylar.
 During her testimony, Tylar indicated that they had entered Joanne's bedroom, knives in hand; however, she could not bring herself to do it.
 Instead, she stood outside her mother's bedroom door while Colver stabbed Joanne.
 Tylar said that, despite having plugged her ears with her fingers, she could hear her mother begging Colver to stop.
 Colver then came out of the bedroom with his pants soaked in blood and crying a single tear.
 According to Tylar, they then hugged and she reassured him.
 In support of Tylar's story, small amounts of male DNA were found under Joanne's fingernails and on her body, in what were apparently defensive wounds.
 Suder said, "It is very likely that the DNA comes from Joanne trying to fight her attacker," which she considered evidence of Colver's guilt, as he was the only male involved in the case.

 Weiner attacked Tylar's mental stability, asserting that the crime was motivated by her hatred of her mother.
 Tylar responded by claiming that she suffered from Dissociative Identity Disorder, having what she termed "three souls crowded in one body": herself, an angel named Alex, and a demon called Toby, who took control of her during times of stress.